moulin-louis/boot2root/writeup1.md

 ## Step 7

-We find a README that say that the result password shall be hash with sha256 to access `zaz` user and a zip archive on the `lmezard`'s home.
+We find a README that say that the result password shall used to access with ssh `laurie` user and a zip archive on the `lmezard`'s home.

 Inside there is a lot of pcap file with some C code in it and a file number information.
 We use a python script called `pcap.py` to concatenate all the file and run the C program.